dyurovsky/85309/info/index.md

 * Textbook: [OpenIntro Statistics with Randomization and Simulation](https://www.openintro.org/stat/textbook.php?stat_book=isrs) - Diez, Barr, Çetinkaya-Rundel \\
    CreateSpace, 1st Edition, 2014 (ISBN: 978-1500576691) \\
-The textbook is freely [available online](https://www.openintro.org/download.php?file=isrs1&referrer=/stat/textbook.php).
+The textbook is freely [available online](https://drive.google.com/file/d/0B-DHaDEbiOGkRHNndUlBaHVmaGM/edit).
 You're welcomed to read on screen or print it out.
-If you prefer a paperback version you can buy it at the cost of printing ($8.49) [on Amazon](https://www.amazon.com/gp/product/1500576697/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1500576697&linkCode=as2&tag=open084-20&linkId=UWWPUCGZGLFC2PHW).
+If you prefer a paperback version you can buy it at the cost of printing ($8.07) [on Amazon](https://www.amazon.com/Introductory-Statistics-Randomization-Simulation-David/dp/1500576697/ref=as_li_ss_tl?keywords=openintro&qid=1577830278&sr=8-6&linkCode=sl1&tag=openintroorg-20&linkId=f2909ec3dacccff4bb1b7a55bf27de5c&language=en_US).
 The textbook store will not carry copies of this text.

 * Software: The [R](https://cloud.r-project.org/) programming language, and [RStudio](https://www.rstudio.com/products/RStudio/) -- a development environment for the R language. \\
-	Both are free and open source.
+	Both are free and open source. \\
+  We will [RStudio Cloud](https://rstudio.cloud/) -- a web-based interface to Rstudio.

 * * *

 ### Holidays:

-* Nov 24, Fri - Thanksgiving break
+* January 20, Mon: Martin Luther King Day
+* March 6, Fri: Mid-Semester Break
+* March 9-13, Mon-Fri: Spring Break
+* April 17, Fri: Carnival

 ***